quillaja/mtcam/NOTES.md

 - [ ] import older "palmer" data (note logs are in Y-D-M format, not Y-M-D)

 Later
-- [ ] shutdown scraped on signal (requires change to scheduler to allow tasks to complete)
 - [ ] documentation on everything
 - [ ] rewrite client.js
 - [ ] tasks to update mountain timezones